kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 the intermediary's view of the progressiveness of the response becomes negative, because the server-provided value overrides that provided by the client.
-The urgency is deemed as `non-blocking`, because the server did not specify the parameter.
+The urgency is deemed to be `3`, because the server did not specify the parameter.

 # Coexistence with HTTP/2 Priorities {#coexistence}